daneb/my_lifes_playbook/README.md

 	To a child at the bitter end of this anger is loneliness, fear and shame.
 It isolates the child from the parent.
 It causes the child to be scared without a dad or mum to console.
 It breaks down the relationship.
 Far worse, pending the events the anger is linked to, it causes the child to bear a responsibility far beyond their years or even have an expectaction unnecessarily placed upon.
 It's hard being an adult, this weight should not be maliciously be imparted to a child.

 2. __How to deal with Anger__

+### Communication
+1. Speak to your child with the respect given to an adult.
+2. When accidents happen in the home (child breaking something), don't correct the behaviour there, particularly if the child is feeling guilty and cognisant of the impact.
+Rather clean up and provide wisdom after the emotions have subsided.

 ### Guiding principals for raising kids
 ### A Family-focused life